-Our 50th anniversary of Earth Day webinar series is back this fall with a new name- Earth Day Every Day!
-(Formerly "Earth Day at Home".)
-Open to the public, these sessions focus on steps everyone can take to protect the environment.
+Our Earth Day, Every Day webinar series (lovingly called E2D2) is back!
+Starting March, 2021, this popular Monday evening series focuses on steps everyone can take to protect the environment.
 We can all do our part to take actions that make our homes more sustainable, from environmentally-friendly lawn care, to recycling, to conducting a home energy audit.
 These actions, more than ever, start at home.

-- View the spring recordings
+- View the 2021 sessions

 - Make a donation to support this programming

 April 19, 2021 Food Systems and Climate Change: Join Xenia Morin, Associate Professor with the New Jersey Institute for Food, Nutrition and Health (IFNH) to learn how our food systems are connected to climate change.
 You'll learn how many of the top 100 climate solutions proposed by Project Drawdown are related to food systems, and how you can reduce your impact at home through food.

 April 26, 2021 Trees, Wonderful Trees: Celebrate Arbor Day with us!
 With over 100 species of trees in NJ, it can be challenging to decide what should be in your yard and where to find reliable tree information.
 We'll discuss that with Jason Grabosky, Rutgers Professor in Urban Forestry as well as the ecological services trees provide…and how that might influence placement on your property.
 Knowing that the climate is causing changes in the structure of our forests, how might you make a choice for the landscape of today on a promise of 70 years?

 Click the "View the Recording" link.
 2021 recordings are available via Zoom.
 For 2020 recordings, enter the password "EarthDay2020".
 You will be asked to register and then download and install the Cisco Webex Add-on.
 All recordings are free.